top of page

 Now, this conversation must have made a deep impression on me, because I have never forgotten it.

-Even though within seven years I would be passionately obsessed with Arthurian literature from medieval manuscripts (13th century Tristan and Iseult by Beroul was just the beginning!), and Thomas Hardy's novel Tess of the d'Urbervilles had quickly became one of my favourite books, by then these thoughts of the ancient Neville family were lying as dormant as a stone medieval knight on his tomb.
+Even though within seven years I would be passionately obsessed with Arthurian literature from medieval manuscripts (13th century Tristan and Iseult by Beroul was just the beginning!), and Thomas Hardy's novel about a young woman with medieval noble ancestry, Tess of the d'Urbervilles had quickly became one of my favourite books, by then these thoughts of the ancient Neville family were lying as dormant as a stone medieval knight on his tomb.

 John William Waterhouse the Lady of Shalott

 I loved medieval literature.
 I loved the Pre-Raphaelite painters who painted scenes of passion from the old legends.
-But I had an art career and a busy life, and while thoughts did pop into my head (when I watched the play Richard III I grinned to myself, Granny! when I saw Anne Neville), I really didn't think that much about it.
+But I had an art career and a busy life, and while thoughts did pop into my head sometimes - when I watched the play Richard III I grinned to myself, Granny! when I saw Anne Neville - I really didn't think that much about it.

 We visited Durham one time - I didn't know it was the seat of the Neville family with prominent members entombed in the Cathedral.
-We stayed in a hotel.
-My family were watching a tennis final in one room, and I was sat in the other, transfixed by the Hollow Crown BBC production of Richard II.
+We stayed in a hotel, and my family were watching a tennis final on tv in one room, and I was sat in the other, transfixed by what just happened to be on the tv in that room.
+It was the sensational Hollow Crown BBC production of Richard II.

 Luttrell Psalter knight on horseback